artfuldev/tenken-training/README.md

 The timestamp and payload offset can be stored in a single unsigned u64 by combining 2 u32 parts into one with a 4 byte offset in order to save in-memory space for the index.

+Currently the payload hasn't been optimized, so the fixed size component is ignored.